 Remove all callbacks registered by splash:on_navigation_locked.

-Signature: splash:on_navigation_locked_reset()
+Signature: splash:on_navigation_locked_reset() Returns: nil Async: no.

 1.6 Response Object

 Response objects are returned as a result of several Splash methods (like splash:http_get or splash:http_post); they are are also passed to some of the callbacks (e.g. splash:on_response and splash:on_response_headers callbacks).
 These objects contain information about a response.